Mikeishiring/Closing-table/README.md

   - **NO_DEAL (Red):** "No Deal" status explaining the ranges were too far apart

 **Key features:**
-- **Total compensation:** Base and equity are entered separately but mechanism runs on combined total
+- **Total compensation:** The mechanism runs on a single, all-inclusive total compensation number
 - **Single-flow UI:** Commitment Panel → Loading → Result Panel (no redundant graphics)
 - **Single-use, immediate deletion:** Each offer is deleted immediately after the mechanism runs
 - **Time-limited storage:** Offers expire after 24 hours if unused, results after 7 days